SRTM & Ordnance Survey Elevation Data in PHP

 I expect the main use for the code will be to generate spot elevation data or profile charts for hiking or cycling.
 So here's a demo:

-- Move the mouse over the map to see the elevation for the mouse position
+- Mouse users: mouse over the map to see the elevation for the mouse position

-- Click on any two points on the map to generate a profile image under the map
+- Anyone: click or tap any two points on the map to generate a profile image under the map

 UK users may prefer the OS Land-Forma PANORAMA NTF data available from the Ordnance Survey.
 This data (around 570MB in total) provides a 50m data grid for the UK and is the same data as used for OS maps.
 Be warned that there are occasional gaps in the data on incomplete contour lines or sheer cliffs.
 This can be seen in the demo above where the graph occasionally drops to zero over certain areas.
 This only seems to occur in exceptionally sheer locations so is unlikely to be an issue for a typical hike or bike ride.